go-chi/chi/README.md

 handlers, followed by a request handler.
 The request handler is required, and must be the last argument.

-We lose type checking of the `handlers`, but that'll be resolved sometime in the [future](#future), we hope, when Go's stdlib supports net/context in net/http.
-Instead, chi checks the types at runtime and panics in case of a mismatch.
+We lose type checking of the handlers, but that'll be resolved sometime in the [future](#future), we hope, when Go's stdlib supports net/context in net/http.
+For now, chi checks the types at runtime and panics in case of a mismatch.

 The supported handlers are as follows..